Running in a browser

 Browser bundle

-The first step is to make sure the correct bundle is used.
-The library contains both a full build and a browser build, if your bundler fails to pick up the right one you need to be explicit:
+If your bundler fails to pick up the right one you need to be explicit:

 -import { HtmlValidate } from "html-validate";

-+import { HtmlValidate } from "html-validate/es/browser"; // replace es with cjs for commonjs
++import { HtmlValidate } from "html-validate/browser";

 Configuration loading